yonkahlon/Zenject/README.md

 * Unity Start() phase begins
     * ProjectContext.Start() method is called.
 This will trigger the Initialize() method on all `IInitializable` objects in the order specified in the ProjectContext installers.
     * SceneContext.Start() method is called.
 This will trigger the Initialize() method on all `IInitializable` objects in the order specified in the SceneContext installers.
-    * All other MonoBehaviour's in your scene has their Start() method called
+    * All other MonoBehaviour's in your scene have their Start() method called
 * Unity Update() phase begins
     * ProjectContext.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the ProjectContext installers)
     * SceneContext.Update() is called, which results in Tick() being called for all `ITickable` objects (in the order specified in the SceneContext installers)
-    * All other MonoBehaviour's in your scene has their Update() method called
+    * All other MonoBehaviour's in your scene have their Update() method called
 * These same steps repeated for LateUpdate and ILateTickable
 * At the same time, These same steps are repeated for FixedUpdate according to the physics timestep
 * Unity scene is unloaded